Charlo, New Brunswick: Infrastructure

-The Charlo Airport, the only airport in the region, offered scheduled air service between 1963-2001.
+The Charlo Airport, the only airport in the region, offered scheduled air service between 1963 and 2001.
 In October 2012, Provincial Airlines began trial flights at the Charlo Airport.
 In January 2013, after deeming that there was sufficient demand, they made the trial flights permanent.
-They currently provide direct flights between Charlo, New Brunswick and Wabush, Newfoundland and Halifax, Nova Scotia.
+However, service to the airport was terminated in 2020.

+VIA Rail's train, The Ocean, makes stops on request at the Charlo station, a flag stop platform.
+The station shelter was demolished, along with nearby Jacquet River station, in October 2021.